ajaykhandge/ajaykhandge/README.md

 - 👋 Hi, I’m @ajaykhandge
 - 👀 I’m interested in Web Development & building Android App
 - 🌱 I’m currently persuing Bachelors in Computer Engineering at VIT Pune.
-- 📫 React out me @ ajaykhandge88@gmail.com
+- 📫 Reach out me @ ajaykhandge88@gmail.com

 <!---
 ajaykhandge/ajaykhandge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.